November 16, 2011

 Surgery takes its toll, as I’m sure anyone who has gone under the knife will tell you.
 With a lumpectomy, it’s not so much the outer scars which feel like an issue right now as the stitches inside my body.
 I can monitor the external scars and address them as I see fit, but I can’t visualize the inner wounds/stitches/scarring.
 These are the ones I worry about a bit.

-So, this past weekend I did a really long drive and near the end of it I was worried because my breasts were hurting quite a bit.
+This past weekend I did a really long drive and near the end of it I was worried because my breasts were hurting quite a bit.
 I thought there was a good chance the pain was caused by a combination of more heavy lifting than usual accompanied by wearing a bra that wasn’t sufficiently supportive, but I was still concerned enough to finally call my surgeon’s office and leave a message.

 On Monday I got a return call from the physician’s assistant.
 I learned something new.
 I had had “twinges” of pain that I would feel from time to time.
 They were intermittent but concerning.
 She informed me these were normal and could be expected for up to a year.
 They are indicative of the healing of damaged nerves.